flash1293/kibana-provision/README.md

 # kibana-provision

-A command line helper and a Kibana plugin to easily provision Kibana saved objects in a fresh Kibana instance
+A command line helper and a Kibana plugin to easily provision Kibana saved objects in a fresh Kibana instance.

 # Usage

+Note: For now this only supports a subset of all saved objects types: https://github.com/flash1293/kibana-provision/blob/master/index.js#L11

 ## `pull`